mankostas/asbuild/README.md

      * * * * * cd /path/to/backend && php artisan queue:work --once >> /dev/null 2>&1
      ```
 6. Health check: visit `/api/health` to confirm the app is running.

+## Tenant management

+Super administrators manage tenants through the `/api/tenants` endpoint and its SPA counterpart.
+Access to the listing requires the `tenants.view` ability in addition to holding the SuperAdmin role.
+The index supports two key filters:

+* `tenant_id` — restricts the response to a single tenant record.
+* `search` — performs a case-insensitive match on tenant names for quick lookups.

+Bulk destructive actions are gated by abilities.
+The UI keeps the **Delete Selected** control disabled until the current operator holds the `tenants.delete` ability and has selected at least one tenant.
+Sensitive options such as impersonation or editing stay hidden until the `tenants.manage` ability is granted; that ability fans out to other `tenants.*` permissions, mirroring the backend enforcement tested in `AbilityServiceTest`.